MohitDhurve/climacast/README.md

-# ClimaCast
+# ClimaCast Pro

-ClimaCast is an interactive web application that provides real-time weather information.
+ClimaCast Pro is an interactive web application that provides real-time weather information.
 Users can search for weather details by entering a city name, and the app fetches and displays data such as temperature, humidity, weather conditions, and wind speed using the OpenWeatherMap API.

 ## Features